Inifomeeo/rss-agg/README.md

-# Aggregator
+# rss-agg

-Creating a web server that aggregates content from RSS feeds.
+A web server that aggregates content from RSS feeds.